neobliviscaris/getting-cleaning-data-cp/CodeBook.md

 ## Building the independent data set ##

-Based on the `data_set_mean_std` data frame above, step 5 in the instructions requires us to create an independent data set with a different structure and an additional `mean` column.
-The next sections describe those steps.
+Based on the `data_set_mean_std` data frame above, step 5 in the instructions asked us to create an independent data set with a different structure and an additional `mean` column.
+The next sections describe the steps followed to build such data set.

 ### One observation per row, part 1: melt ###

-After some reading on the Coursera discussion forums, I figured out that I was not following the 'tidy data' principle of having one 'each observation forms a row', since I was having observations for the same subject in multiple rows.
+After some reading on the Coursera discussion forums, I figured out that I was not following the 'tidy data' principle of having one 'each observation forms a row', since I was having observations for the same subject in multiple rows -see first table below-.
 This required 'melting' to make my data set 'tall and skinny'.

 Basically I started with data frame with this structure (where `v1 ... vN` represent the X test/train variables like `tBodyAcc-mean()-X`):